LISE++

 -

-: asks the user to pick a nucleus of the chart and then calculates
+Energy and b: asks the user to pick a nucleus of the chart and then calculates

 its energy and b at the specified position.